 South Africa Nursing Semester

-The APU South Africa Nursing Semester offers senior-level nursing students the opportunity to learn, serve, and engage in community health care.
-Students will be exposed to the vibrant South African culture through homestays and national travel, while working alongside community-based organizations and conducting projects to address health disparities, health problems, and barriers to health promotion.
+The APU South Africa Nursing Semester offers nursing students the opportunity to learn, serve, and engage in community health care.
+Students will be exposed to the vibrant South African culture through academic site visits, working alongside community-based organizations and conducting projects to address health disparities, health problems, and barriers to health promotion.
 Students’ cultural sensitivity will be enhanced through various service-learning opportunities.

 The academic rationale focuses on three primary areas: academic enrichment, broader international health knowledge, and increased cultural awareness through the following: